epics-base/pvaPy/documentation/streamingFramework.md

 As the number of data consumers increases, number of metadata updates that each consumer has to discard increases as well, and hence gains in processing capabilities and in the corresponding data throughput are getting smaller.
-Also, note that some optimization could be achieved by batching sequential images received by consumers (e.g., using '--distributor-updates 10' option).
+Some optimization could be achieved by batching sequential images received by consumers (e.g., using '--distributor-updates 10' option), as well as by reducing client load on the image data source via the mirror server or by using the parallel processing chains as in one of the previous examples.